 Food and Drink

 The Cabin is surrounded by opportunities for fine dining.
 The Hotel Eilean Iarmain with a choice of formal and informal dining and the award-winning restaurant at the Duisdale House Hotel are only short walks away.
 A five-minute drive in one direction and you are at Claire Macdonald’s world-famous Kinloch Lodge, while the same in the opposite direction takes you to the Toravaig House Hotel with one of the island’s most renowned kitchens.
-Further afield there is the equally famous Three Chimneys Restaurant, while Portree, the island’s capital, is fast becoming a so-called ‘foodie destination’ with excellent restaurants such as Dulse & Brose and Scorrybreac opening recently.
+Further afield there is the equally famous Three Chimneys Restaurant, while Portree, the island’s capital, is fast becoming a so-called ‘foodie destination’ with excellent restaurants such as Dulse & Brose and Scorrybreac.

 For those looking for a more relaxed dining experience, Skye abounds in restaurants serving fine local produce, among them the Stein Inn, Waternish and Red Skye at Breakish.